-The Dalhousie Gazette is the student-run newspaper of Dalhousie University and the oldest, longest-run campus newspaper in Canada.
-The Gazette is an autonomous student newspaper covering news and events both on the Dalhousie campus and around Halifax.
-It’s covered stories ranging from provincial politics, celebrating women on campus and of course, the Dalhousie Student Union.
+The Dalhousie Gazette is the student-run newspaper of Dalhousie University and the oldest, longest-run campus newspaper in North America.
+The Gazette is an autonomous newspaper covering news and events both on the Dalhousie campus and around Halifax.
+We cover stories ranging from provincial politics, celebrating women on campus and of course, the Dalhousie Student Union (DSU).

 We want to tell true stories in a way that will resonate with Dalhousie students.
 We believe that we can engage with our audience through different media: strong writing, beautiful photography, compelling video and bold design.